 Article · Jan 23, 2026

-Silent failures: the bug class no AI tool catches in your data pipeline
+Silent failures: the bug class no tool catches in your data pipeline

-This post is a case study from a recent Bubble.io + n8n migration I ran for a client.
+This is a case study from a Bubble.io + n8n migration I ran for a client last quarter.
 The migration moved a complex relational schema from a source platform into a destination Bubble app.
-In phase 3 of the work, the pipeline hit four silent failures in production.
-Each one looked different, each one had a different fix, and all four shared the same root signature: the pipeline reported success, the destination data did not match the source, and the only way to find the gap was to re-query reality.
+Phase 3 hit four silent failures in production.
+Each looked different on the surface.
+All four shared the same root signature: the pipeline reported success, the destination data did not match the source, and the only way to find the gap was to re-query reality.

 • Platform-side timeouts that return success before work completes.
 An n8n Code node hits its 60-second cap and returns whatever it has finished.
-The downstream nodes proceed as if the input is complete.
+Downstream nodes proceed as if the input is complete.

 • Idempotency violations on retry.
 A pipeline restarts from a checkpoint and re-inserts records that already exist, doubling rows.

 • One-sided relationship updates.
-A child record points at its parent, but the parent’s list of children does not get updated.
-From the child’s perspective everything is fine; from the parent’s perspective the child does not exist.
+A child record points at its parent, but the parent’s list of children never gets updated.
+From the child’s perspective everything looks fine.
+From the parent’s perspective the child does not exist.

-The unifying property: in all five, the pipeline’s own success log is wrong, and the database’s actual state is the only ground truth.
+The unifying property: in all five cases, the pipeline’s own success log is wrong.
+The database’s actual state is the only ground truth.
 Pipelines that trust the success log fail silently.
 Pipelines that re-query reality do not.

-The four silent failures, in the order they hit
+The four failures, in the order they hit

-The migration was a relational schema with three nested levels: top-level records (call them A), middle-level (B) attached to each A as children, and a leaf level (C) attached to each B. Source platform exposed all three via REST.
-Destination was a Bubble.io app with the standard Things-and-relationships data model.
-Orchestration was n8n Cloud (Pro tier).
+The migration covered a relational schema with three nested levels: top-level records (call them A), middle-level records (B) attached to each A as children, and a leaf level (C) attached to each B. The source platform exposed all three via REST.
+The destination was a Bubble.io app with the standard Things-and-relationships data model.
+Orchestration was n8n Cloud on the Pro tier.

-1. The execution cap that swallowed half the batch
+1. The timeout that swallowed half the batch

-The first failure was the loudest.
-After a four-hour run, the verification step reported the destination had 1,037 records but the source had 1,676.
-639 records missing, with no errors logged anywhere.
+After a four-hour run, the verification step reported the destination had 1,037 records.
+The source had 1,676.
+639 records missing, no errors logged anywhere.

-Diagnosis took the count-back pattern.
+Diagnosis used the count-back pattern.
 I pulled the count at every stage:

 The Code node was the gap.
-It was processing the records in a single loop, and it had hit n8n Cloud’s 60-second task-runner timeout.
-When the timeout fires, the runner returns whatever it has produced so far and the workflow continues with the (truncated) result.
-There is no error.
+It processed records in a single loop and hit n8n Cloud’s 60-second task-runner timeout.
+When the timeout fires, the runner returns whatever it has produced so far and the workflow continues with the truncated result.
+No error.

 2. The list field that pointed forward but not back